What does UL Listed mean?

 incandescent lights over the LED lights.
 Sometimes there is a bit of inconsistency in the color of LED lights, though as the technology advances,

 the colors continuously become more consistent.

 Can I replace a bulb on my LED light string?

-The Forever Bright LED light strings and GKI Wide Angle LED light strings that we stock are manufactured using a patented
+The LED Christmas Lights LED light strings and GKI Wide Angle LED light strings that we stock are manufactured using a patented

 process, which includes the injecting of plastic material over the connection of the LED and the copper wire.
 This one-piece socket design means that